 Research your blog topics

-When researching blog topics for our own customers as part of our Essential Setup package, we use a combination of customer profiles, keyword research and topic research.
+When researching blog topics for our own customers as part of our SEO Package, we use a combination of keyword research and topic research.

 You want to choose the topics that are the most relevant to your audience, always asking “How can I help my audience solve their problems?”